Coat of arms of Romania: People's Republic of Romania (1948-1965) and the Socialist Republic of Romania (1965-1992)

+Republic of Romania (1992-now)

 Immediately after the 1989 Revolution, the idea came up of giving Romania a new, representative coat of arms.
 In fact, the very symbol of the Revolution was the flag with a hole in its middle where the communist coat of arms had been cut out.

 The heraldic commission set up to design a new coat of arms for Romania worked intensely, subjecting to the Parliament two final designs which were then combined.
 What emerged is the current design adopted by the two chambers of the Romanian Parliament in their joint session on September 10, 1992.

 In April 2016, deputies of the Judiciary Committee endorsed a bill voted previously by the Senate that returns the crown on the head of the eagle and mandates the public authorities to replace the existing emblems and seals to those provided by law no later than 31 December 2018 (to mark the centenary of the Union of Transylvania with Romania on 1 December 1918).
 The bill was adopted by the Chamber of Deputies on 8 June 2016 and promulgated by President Klaus Iohannis on 11 July 2016.